 “There are three main ways you can inherit traits from your parents,” she explains.
-First is through a dominant gene—if you inherit a dominant gene you will develop that trait.
+First is through a dominant gene—if you inherit a dominant gene, you will develop that trait.
 Take eye color, for example.
-If either of your parents have brown eyes, you likely will have brown eyes as this is a dominant trait.
+If either of your parents has brown eyes, you likely will have brown eyes as this is a dominant trait.
 Second is through a recessive gene—both parents have to have the recessive gene for you to have that trait.
-For instance, if you have blue eyes then both of your parents must carry a gene for blue eyes, even if their eye color isn’t blue.
-Lastly, there are X-linked traits which are found only on the X chromosome and are passed on through the mother.
+For instance, if you have blue eyes, then both of your parents must carry a gene for blue eyes, even if their eye color isn’t blue.
+Lastly, there are X-linked traits, which are found only on the X chromosome and are passed on through the mother.

 Your ability to lose weight

 There are two types of fat in your body: “good” brown fat, which increases your metabolism and helps you maintain a healthy weight, and “bad” white fat, which can cause obesity and disease if you have too much of it.
 Everyone has some of each type, but how much brown fat you have—and therefore how high your metabolism is—may be inherited from your mom, according to a study published in Nature Communications.
 Another trait that you get from your mom is your intelligence.